Aliases for BCR Gene

 Previous GeneCards Identifiers for BCR Gene

 A reciprocal translocation between chromosomes 22 and 9 produces the Philadelphia chromosome, which is often found in patients with chronic myelogenous leukemia.
 The chromosome 22 breakpoint for this translocation is located within the BCR gene.
 The translocation produces a fusion protein which is encoded by sequence from both BCR and ABL, the gene at the chromosome 9 breakpoint.
 Although the BCR-ABL fusion protein has been extensively studied, the function of the normal BCR gene product is not clear.
 The protein has serine/threonine kinase activity and is a GTPase-activating protein for p21rac.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for BCR Gene

 BCR (BCR, RhoGEF And GTPase Activating Protein) is a Protein Coding gene.
 Diseases associated with BCR include Leukemia, Chronic Myeloid, Somatic and Leukemia, Acute Lymphoblastic.
-Among its related pathways are Regulation of RhoA activity and Pathways in cancer.
+Among its related pathways are G-protein signaling_Regulation of CDC42 activity and G-protein signaling_H-RAS regulation pathway.
 GO annotations related to this gene include protein tyrosine kinase activity and enzyme binding.
 An important paralog of this gene is ABR.